OSHA 10 Certification Online Free? 2026 Truth & Options

 Does my OSHA 10 card expire?

-OSHA 10 cards do not technically expire at the federal level.
+Federally, OSHA 10 cards do not expire.
 However, some states, cities (like New York City), or specific employers may require you to renew your training every three to five years.
-It’s always best to check local and company requirements.
+It is always best to check local and company requirements.

 Ready to get started with your safety training?
 Choose a trusted, affordable, and authorized option to ensure you get the credential you need to succeed.
-Curious where this can take you?
-Explore commercial HVAC jobs in demand right now.
 Check out SkillCat’s OSHA 10 training program to begin your journey today.